jhpyle/docassemble/demo.md

   icons.
 ---
 imports:
-  - datetime
-  - dateutil.relativedelta
-  - dateutil.parser
   - us
 comment: |
-  This loads some Python modules that we will need in the interview.
+  This loads a Python module that we will need later when we ask the user for his or her address.
+The module "us" provides a list of states in the United States.
 ---
 objects:
   - village_idiot: Individual